 Are children and teens screened for suicide as part of visits with healthcare providers?

-Remember, asking about suicide does not cause suicide or put the idea in a child’s head.
+Remember, asking about suicide does not cause suicide or put the idea in a child or teen’s head.
 These screenings are saving young lives.

 - Youth Suicide Warning Signs

 - Forefront Suicide Prevention LEARN Skills

 - Youth Mental Health First Aid Class

 - Suicide Prevention: 12 Things Parents Can Do (American Academy of Pediatrics)

 - Hotlines for Youth

 To Learn About Finding Mental Health Care for Your Child or Teen:

 - Washington’s Mental Health Referral Service for Children and Teens

 - Finding Mental Health Care in Washington State: A Class on Where to Start